backstage/backstage/docs/frontend-system/building-apps/02-built-in-extensions.md

 ### App root

-This is the extension that creates the app root element, so it renders root level components such as app router, layout.
+This is the extension that creates the app root element, so it renders root level components such as app router and layout.

 #### Inputs